hburden/DAT255/README.md

-# Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Autumn 2017
+# Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2018

 ## News
-- Oct 09: For those of you interested in learning more about Change Management, Hannes from Volvo recommends this [video](https://issuu.com/softhouse/docs/cm_pa_5_min_se) and this [booklet](http://softhouseeducation.se/produkt/configuration-management-pa-fem-minuter-2)
-- Your product owner sent me [an inspirational youtube video](https://www.youtube.com/watch?v=X7vziDnNXEY) to share with you
-- Sep 14: Thanks to Emil and Tuyen we have a guest lecture from Volvo Cars on Oct 04.
-Volvo has gone through the same challenges as you have started to experience and will give their perspective on setting up infrastructure, ensuring quality and ways to work in a team in relation to a vision shared by many teams
-- Sep 04: We have a new lecture hall for Sep 05, SB-H2
-- Sep 04: Thanks to Johan we now have a [slack](https://join.slack.com/t/dat255-class/shared_invite/MjM1MTU4MjE5OTY4LTE1MDQ1MTQzMjktMzc1NDU4MDQxMw) for the course
-- Sep 01: Added slides for Sep 04 lectures
-- Aug 25: Slides for the Lego exercise are now available.
-The exercise is given twice but each student will only participate once.
-We will discuss how to do this further on Monday's lecture
-- Aug 25: Slides for Monday's lectures are now uploaded to the schedule
-- Aug 21: The course has undergone three major changes compared to the spring 2017 edition:
-	- The first three weeks of preparation have now been condensed to two weeks.
-Previously, students have asked for more time on the project part while remarking that the first weeks have a lot of slack.
-This change frees time for the project part while allowing as much time for introducing the course content
-	- We have a new project topic which in turns will affect how supervision is handled, see the schedule for more details
-	- The order among the exercises is changed to allow a smoother progression into the lego exercise and also make it easier to define what should be taken away from each exercise
+- Mar 02: In comparison to the last iteration of the course we have changed the examination to better reflect the learning objectives and changed the topic of the project.
+The examination is now clearly split into individual and team assessment, has a stronger focus on how to learn new technologies (from experience the most challenging learning objective) and has the same structure throughout the course (instead of varying over weeks).
+The topic this time will be manintenance and evolution of maritime IT applications instead of development of autonomous vehicles.
-- Aug 07: A first version of the course homepage is up and running.
+- Mar 02: A first version of the course homepage is up and running.
 The homepage will be edited as the course evolves but Learning outcomes, Literature and Examination will stay as they are

-## Course Description
-Software remains malleable, often illogical, and incomplete forever. *Sequential approaches* to software development, such as the *waterfall model*, assumes that it is possible to take every single variable that could affect a project into account beforehand.
-Considerable effort is spent to identify risks, plan mitigation, and what consequences these may have.
-From a traditional product perspective, this can be compared to creating an assembly line to produce software.

-Given the nature of software, is it really feasible to identify all variables beforehand? *Iterative and incremental approaches* accept that changes are inevitable and integrate change management into the development process. *Agile approaches* promote iterative and incremental development by using a very tight *design-code-test* cycle, mirroring the *plan-act-reflect* cycle of learning.
-The course design of DAT255/DIT543 aims to tie the two cycles together so that the same process used for software development is applied to learning software engineering.

-## Course Project
+## Course description
-Most of the course time is spent on a course project.
-This term the project involves developing autonomous behaviour using miniature vehicles called [MOPED][MOPED].
-In teams of 10-12 students you will develop the logic needed for simple platooning which will be demonstrated with the MOPEDs.
-Besides the platooning logic you will also need to handle sensor data, GUIs for visualising the state and behaviour of the individual vehicles and the protocol for transmitting signals between the vehicles and the remotes.
+The course consists of two phases.
+The first phase consists of three weeks and is used to introduce the course topics through lectures and exercises.
+During the first week the students form a scrum development team.
+The second phase consists of six weeks and centres around weekly supervision.
+During this phase the teams work together to develop applications for a specific purpose.
+Through guest lectures the students are given the opportunity to reflect on how their own work relates to what professional software engineers do and to put their own experiences into a bigger picture.
+The second phase finishes with a final presentation the week for the examination week.
+The examination week can be used for writing the final reflection.

 ## Learning outcomes
 In this course you will learn how to design and develop software, and to manage projects: